In a plethora of industries worldwide, there’s been a collective push to eliminate the...

 5. De-clutter for profit

-Decluttering not only helps add value by increasing your home’s visual appeal, but there is potential to earn money through selling your unwanted goods at a garage sale or online.
+Decluttering not only helps add value by increasing your home’s visual appeal, but there is potential to earn money by selling your unwanted goods at a garage sale or online.
 If you have renovated, there’s value in your old fittings, unwanted building materials and appliances as well.
-If you do a massive decluttering exercise, resulting in a vastly emptier home ready for sale, you may also find you have reduced moving costs.